kushagragpt99/SocialCops/README.md

 **data2** - Pandas dataframe with values from _'Monthly_data_cmo.csv'_
 **matrix2** - Numpy representation of data2
 **matrix1** - Numpy representation of data1
 **commodity_dict** - Dictionary with the commodities from data2 as keys and information about the commodities as values.
 Information is stored as numpy arrays in the same structure as given in data2.

 **APMC_dict** - Dictionary with the APMCs from data2 as keys and information about the APMCs as values.
 Information is stored as numpy arrays in the same structure as given in data2.

 **com_price** - dict with keys as commodities and values as their minimum support price.

-**exceeding_msp** - list with entries exceeding MSP given in CMO_MSP_Mandi.csv **data3** - storing fluctuation (max_price - min_price) in a column of data3, sorted in descending order of fluctuation
+**exceeding_msp** - list with entries exceeding MSP given in CMO_MSP_Mandi.csv.

+**data3** - storing fluctuation (max_price - min_price) in a column of data3, sorted in descending order of fluctuation.

 **max_fluctuation_list** - list with entries corresponding to maximum fluctuation among a group whose membership is decided by APMC, commodity and year i.e 3 degrees of freedom for membership.

 ```markdown
 Syntax highlighted code block